nekoaimo/neko-ohif-xnat/README.md

 A full list of changes are available in the `CHANGELOG`.

-Please check the issues page.
-Label new issues with the "XNAT-ROI Beta" tag as well as relevant tags (e.g. enhancement, bug, etc).
-Please check that the issue does not already have an existing thread.

-**This plugin is in the testing phase and not yet meant to be used in production**

 # A) Deploying the Pre-built plugin

-**New since 1.0.0: single plugin deployment.**

-1. Stop your tomcat with "sudo service tomcat7 stop"

-2. Copy both plugins in the `dist` directory to the **plugins** directory of your XNAT installation.
+1. Copy both plugins in the `dist` directory to the **plugins** directory of your XNAT installation.
 The location of the **plugins** folder varies based on how and where you have installed your XNAT.
-If you are running a virtual machine created through the [XNAT Vagrant project](https://bitbucket/xnatdev/xnat-vagrant.git), you can copy the plugin to the appropriate configuration folder and then copy it within the VM from **/vagrant** to **/data/xnat/home/plugins**.

-3. `sudo service tomcat7 start`
+If using [`xnat-docker-compose`](https://github.com/NrgXnat/xnat-docker-compose), the plugins folder is located at `xnat-data/home/plugins` relative to the root directory.

+2. Restart your Tomcat server with `sudo service tomcat7 restart`, or `docker-compose restart xnat-web` if using `xnat-docker-compose`.

 # B) (Optional) Initialising the viewer in a populated database